IRNAS/bio-labware-review/010_general_preparation.md

 ####5.
 Requirements and plans
 As mentioned above, fume hoods for work with dangerous chemicals, shoud be constructed from inert materials and sustain suitable air flow, to protect the user.

+####6.
+Working around/without the device
+When working with volatile and dangerous compounds, a working fume hood should always be used!
+If the risks are not as high however, some simple tasks could be performed outdoors, where gas accumulation is less of an issue, if conditions alow it.